rakeshkr114/Show-Password/README.md

 # Show-Password
-Chrome extension to show typed password to correct typos and then change it back by clicking on the extension.
+Chrome extension to show typed password to correct typos and then hide it again by clicking on the extension.